 Departmental Research Opportunities

-Research is an important component of the physics curriculum at Dickinson College and all majors must undertake a year long senior research project under the guidance of a faculty advisor.
+Research is an important component of the physics curriculum at Dickinson College, and all majors must undertake a year long senior research project under the guidance of a faculty advisor.
+(For more on student-faculty collaborative research, explore this page.)
 The topics for these research projects are limited only by the interest and imagination of the students and faculty.
 Below is a listing of some broad research areas that are actively pursued at Dickinson.

 Professor Jackson maintains an active research program in pattern formation that revolves around the interfacial instabilities of a magnetic liquid (ferrofluid) in an applied magnetic field.
 Students can take part in experimental, theoretical, or computational aspects of this research.

 Although retired from teaching, Professor Priscilla Laws continues to develop and assess curricular materials that engage introductory physics students in active learning.
-Based on the findings of Physics Education Research, Dickinson's curriculum development efforts have achieved a number of innovative materials for use in introductory courses as well as courses for non-science majors.
+Based on the findings of physics education eesearch, Dickinson's curriculum development efforts have achieved a number of innovative materials for use in introductory courses as well as courses for non-science majors.
 Workshop Physics and Exploration Physics are two examples.
-These efforts are spearheaded by Research Professor Priscilla Laws, a member of the Activity-Based Physics Group.
+These efforts are spearheaded by Professor Laws, a member of the Activity-Based Physics Group.
 As part of the Activity-Based Physics group, she conducts professional development seminars for physics teachers nationally and internationally.

 Activity-Based Physics is a multi-institutional project to sustain and enhance current efforts to render introductory physics courses more effective and exciting at both the secondary and college level.
 This program represents a collaborative effort by an informally constituted team of educational reformers to use the outcomes of physics education research along with flexible computer tools to develop activity-based models of physics instruction.